printrem/.github/profile/README.md

 ```
 A manufacturing company expanding the bounds of what is possible.

-As individuals who can increase our own abilities and those of others, that is exactly what we must do.
+If we can increase our own abilities and those of others, that is exactly what we must do.
 Ability over inability, action over inaction, understanding over ignorance, Make it happen!
 ```